neilpatel/RPN/README.md

 LET A 1
 ```

-is a way to show you that the contents of the file `Foo.rpn` consist of one line, `LET A 1`.
+The above execution is a way to show that the contents of the file `Foo.rpn` consist of one line, `LET A 1`.

 It may be useful to copy and paste some of these files to your own computer for testing purposes.